 Do we play games?
 Yes.
 Each Sunday session typically consists of drills and cross-ice games.

 Where can I get equipment?
-Kettler Capitals Iceplex in Ballston, the Reston SkateQuest in Reston, Capitol Clubhouse in Waldorf, MD, Prince William Ice Center in Dale City, Fairfax Ice Arena in Fairfax, Pure Hockey in Sterling, and Hockey Giant in Sterling are all good local shops with knowledgeable sales people.
-You can also purchase from Hockey Giant, Pure Hockey and Hockey Monkey online.
-However, we recommend strongly that you ask for assistance to ensure you are purchasing equipment that fits your child properly.
+Kettler Capitals Iceplex in Ballston, the Reston SkateQuest in Reston, Capitol Clubhouse in Waldorf, MD, Prince William Ice Center in Dale City, Fairfax Ice Arena in Fairfax, and Pure Hockey in Sterling are all good local shops with knowledgeable sales people.

 Should I buy New or Used equipment?
 Hockey equipment can be expensive, but when considering whether to purchase new equipment consider two issues: the right fit and sanitation.
 Hockey protective equipment needs to fit properly in order to protect the player.
 Helmets need to especially fit just right, so we recommend purchase of a new helmet for each player.
 Also, given the potentiality of staph and other type skin infections, new equipment has a very low risk of infection.
 However, used equipment should be acceptable if the equipment is cleaned well and sanitized.
 On the first day of initiation sessions, we will check all equipment on all our players for fit and function.